 Grooming Needs

-Lionhead rabbits have long fur and are super cuddly because of it, but it requires consistent grooming.
+Lionhead rabbits have long fur and are super cuddly because of it, but they require consistent grooming.
 Ideally, you should brush your Lionhead rabbit at least once a week.

 They do grow a winter coat and shed it during the spring.
-When it begins shedding its winter coat you will need to brush it three times a week.
+When it begins shedding its winter coat, you must brush it thrice a week.

-The grooming needs of both the single mane and the double mane are the same.
-However, the double mane Lionhead rabbit has slightly longer fur than single mane rabbits which requires a longer brushing time.
+The grooming needs of the single-mane and double-mane rabbits are the same.
+However, the double-mane Lionhead rabbit has slightly longer fur than single-mane rabbits, which requires a longer brushing time.

 You will need to purchase special grooming brushes to do this job.